2014 Sierra Club Events Calendar

 April 3, Tar Sands Rally and Public Hearing, 1:00 PM, Capitol and Lowertown Areas,

 121 7th Pl E, St. Paul, Minnesota.
-Join us as we stand up to protect the Great Lakes region by saying no to the proposed Alberta Clipper tar sands pipeline expansion.
-We need all hands on deck to send an overwhelming message: our lakes, rivers, and climate are too valuable to sacrifice in the name of corporate profits.
-After our 1pm rally, we'll march together to the final public hearing on Alberta Clipper at the Minnesota Public Utilities Commission (PUC).
+Join us as we stand up to protect our Great Lakes by saying no to Enbridge's proposed Alberta Clipper Tar Sands pipeline expansion.
+After our rally, we'll march to the final public hearing on Alberta Clipper at the Minnesota Public Utilities Commission (PUC).
 Our friends in Minnesota are depending on Wisconsinites to testify at this hearing and help them make the case that the climate change and water impacts of expanding Clipper vastly outweigh any perceived benefits!
 If you don't want to testify, help us pack the audience.
 Our numbers are powerful.
-Tell your friends, sign up to attend on the official Alberta Clipper rally website or on the Facebook event page today, and email Elizabeth Ward for more information about round trip bus transportation that is being organized from Wisconsin!
+Click here to reserve your seat on the bus to the hearings leaving from South Towne Mall in Monona, WI at 7:00 PM and returning at midnight (cost is $25/person)!

 N1383 CR-F, Montello, WI.
 Join the WI Friends of John Muir, Ice Age Trail Alliance, Marquette County Healthy Communities, and the Sierra Club to celebrate John Muir’s Birthday, the 50th Anniversary of the Wilderness Act, and Earth Day!
 This multi-location event includes a morning litter clean-up, hike, John Muir exhibit, children's concert with the Prairie Sands band, birthday cake, and more!
 Look for more details on this and other Wilderness Act celebrations on the Wilderness 50th website, and RSVP to let us know you'll join us for all or part of the celebration today!